coreymcmahon/CostingResourceWPP/README.md

 index.php     : The Wordpress Plugin metadata file.
 Creates the shortcode. bootstrap.php : The bootstrap file.
 Responsible for including all dependencies. assets/       : The HTML, JavaScript, images and CSS for generating the user
-                interface for the calculator.
-data/         : CSV files that are used for providing the backend data for the
+                interface for the calculators. data/         : CSV files that are used for providing the backend data for the calculations. src/          : The source-code for the calculators and HTTP routing code to service AJAX requests.
-                calculations.
-src/          : The source-code for the calculators.

 ```